The Need Identified

 Spay and Neuter Program Statute

-As part of Senate Bill 820, the Secretary of Agriculture appointed a Spay and Neuter Advisory Board, to help formulate the regulations and guidelines and to provide funding recommendations to the Secretary.
-One of the main tasks of the Spay and Neuter Advisory Board was to help MDA formulate the regulations for implementing Senate Bill 820.
+As part of Senate Bill 820, the MD Secretary of Agriculture appointed a Spay and Neuter Advisory Board (SNAB), to help formulate the regulations and guidelines and to provide funding recommendations to the Secretary.
+One of the main tasks of the SNAB was to help the MD Department of Agriculture formulate the regulations for implementing Senate Bill 820.

-The Regulations (.01 — .10, under a new Chapter Code of Maryland [COMAR] 15.01.10 Spay/Neuter Grant Program) explain the requirements for the Spay/Neuter Grant program that is established to assist in the reduction of animal shelter overpopulation, and cat and dog euthanasia rates by financing grants to local governments and qualifying animal welfare organizations for programs, on a competitive basis, that will effectively facilitate and promote spay and neuter services for cats and dogs.
+The Regulations (.01 through .10, under a new Chapter Code of Maryland [COMAR] 15.01.10 Spay/Neuter Grant Program) explain the requirements for the Spay and Neuter Grant Program that is established to assist in the reduction of animal shelter overpopulation and cat and dog euthanasia rates, by financing grants to local governments and qualifying animal welfare organizations for programs, on a competitive basis, that will effectively facilitate and promote spay and neuter services for cats and dogs.

 The Regulations were adopted June 23, 2014.

-Funding for this program comes wholely from fees paid by the pet food industry.
+Funding for this program comes wholly from fees paid by the pet food industry.
 As mandated by SB820, a fee is levied on all pet food companies that sell their product(s) in the state.
 In the first year, companies paid $50.00/product.
-In 2014 the fee increases to $75.00/product and in 2015, the fee is capped at $100/product.
+In 2014 the fee increased to $75.00/product; and in 2015, the fee increased to $100/product, where it is capped.